LIFE OF ABRAHAM

 - Abram had a unique relationship with the One-true God.

-God also used the plague of disease in Pharaoh’s household as a powerful warning not only to him, but to successors who might consider mistreating Abram or his descendants.
-Ironically two generations later, the pharaohs recorded in the book of Exodus either forgot the lesson or refused to take it seriously and suffered dire consequences for their negligence.
+God also used the plague of disease in pharaoh’s household as a powerful warning not only to him, but to successors who might consider mistreating Abram or his descendants.
+Ironically, the pharaoh recorded in the book of Exodus either forgot or ignored the incident and suffered dire consequences for his negligence.

 From a purely human perspective, it’s obvious that Abram’s plan backfired.
-Yet, God protected Sarai even after being conveyed into Pharaoh’s harem.
+Yet, God protected Sarai even after being conveyed into pharaoh’s harem.
 Abram and Sarai’s plan could have jeopardized the future nation of Israel and the integrity of the Messianic line.
-None-the-less, God intervened on their behalf and used the incident to give Abram a name of renown in the region.
+None-the-less, God intervened on their behalf and used the incident to spread Abram’s fame throughout the region.

-God even prospered Abram in spite of the situation with “sheep, oxen, male donkeys, male and female servants, female donkeys, and camels” (vv.
-15-16).
-Because of Pharaoh’s generosity, Abram left Egypt with great wealth.
+God even prospered Abram in spite of the situation with, “sheep, oxen, male donkeys, male and female servants, female donkeys, and camels” (12:16).
+Because of pharaoh’s generosity, Abram left Egypt with great wealth.
+The outcome of Abram and Sarai’s experience in Egypt is a reminder that God is not only attentive to our circumstances, but often brings material blessing through unexpected means.

-While Christians often look back from 21st century Western culture critical of Abram and Sarai for their actions, their’s was a newfound faith in the One-true God that would grow through experience.
-And, as they learned to trust Him, God went with them each step of the way.
+Abram and Sarai returned from Egypt with deeper insight into the character of God and newfound confidence that He could be trusted in the uncertainty of life.
+Theirs’ was a faith in the One-true God that would grow through experience.
+And as they learned to trust Him, God went with them each step of the way.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.